Barnes & Noble shares up as FMR takes 10 percent stake

-Feb 14 Shares in Barnes Inc (BKS.N) rose over 9 percent on Tuesday as investment firm FMR LLC [FMRCO.UL] disclosed in a regulatory filing that it took a 10 percent stake in the bookstore chain in recent weeks.
+Shares in Barnes Inc (BKS.N) rose over 9 percent on Tuesday as investment firm FMR LLC FMRCO.UL disclosed in a regulatory filing that it took a 10 percent stake in the bookstore chain in recent weeks.

 FMR, the parent of Fidelity Investments, now owns 6 million Barnes & Noble shares, according to a disclosure filed on Tuesday with the U.S. Securities and Exchange Commission.